skipvcs/Cyber-Attack-Project/README.md

 <h2>Description of files</h2>

-- This is the actual step by step actions I took to complete the project from beginning to end.
+- These are the actual step by step actions I took to complete the project from beginning to end.
 - These are not instructions but the actual steps I took.
 Doing screen shots as I went along.
 - I would go back time and time again making sure I captured all my work...